![]() |

 and the original mahogany case:

 We would like to note on this occasion that such a huge telescope seems to be a real eyecatcher for people interesting in boats, ships, maritime etc. We were exhibiting another example of this type in our stand on the Duesseldorf Boat Fair in 2001 and there were thousands of people looking through it - although we did not invite someone to do so and although there was only a part of the hall ceiling visible through it.
 With families there were even trouble among the children who was allowed to look first ...
-So, if you need an attraction for your Hotel, Cafe, Restaurant or another public room associated or nearby the Sea, this might be a good choice for marine decoration and maritime interior design.
+So, if you need an attraction for your Hotel, Cafe, Restaurant or another public room associated or nearby the Sea, this might be a good choice for marine decoration and maritime Interior Design.
 The platform or table to carry the tripod should have at least 40 x 40 cm (16 by 16 inch).
 For private use please note, that this item is only suitable for a larger living room, private library or so - you do need some space to display it !